 Festival highlights included Tasting Australia Airlines flights to Kangaroo Island and Coffin Bay, Farm Gate Lunch at Barossa favourite Yalumba, Cinco de Mayo Fiesta at Port Adelaide’s Pirate Life Brewery, the Autumn Harvest Feast at Coriole in McLaren Vale, a zero-waste dinner at Pasadena Foodland along with sumptuous meals in the new Town Square Kitchen.

 Oyster festival the pearl of NSW’s South Coast

-Organisers of the Narooma Oyster Festival have plenty to smile about right now: the event sold out for the first time in its 12-year history.
-Oyster sales were up 50 percent from 2019’s festival, with an impressive 70,000 oysters eaten over April 30 to May 1.
+Organisers of the Narooma Oyster Festival have plenty to smile about right now.
+The event sold out for the first time in its 12-year history.
+Oyster sales were up 50 percent from 2019’s festival, with an impressive 70,000 oysters eaten from April 30 to May 1.

 “We hosted Sydney food media over the weekend and were told that it’s the best food festival in Australia at the moment,” says festival chair Cath Peachey.

 If that’s not impressive enough, the weather also turned it on with spectacularly sunny blue skies for the 6000 people that came through the gates over the course of the two-day event.
 This is up from 5000 at the last festival in 2019.